Water Damaged Hard Drive?

 Electronics

 The PCB (circuit board) is vulnerable to water.
-But even a fried PCB doesn't mean lost data — we can transplant the platter stack to a working donor drive.
+But even a fried PCB doesn't mean lost data; we can transplant the platter stack to a working donor drive.
+Drives damaged by heat or flames face similar challenges; see our fire damage data recovery page.

 Types of Water Damage We Recover